Kalecia24824/Kalecia24824/README.md

 # 🌙 Hi, I'm Kalecia
 ✨ Creative dreamer | Aspiring Librarian | Front-End Enthusiast

+My favorite quote is: *"Where knowledge meets creativity"* 🌙

 I believe in making beautiful things whether that's curating knowledge for curious minds or crafting elegant experiences on the web.
 For me, technology and libraries are ways of connecting people to what they love.

 ---